-The tax provision of wire manufacturing subsidiaries for three months of 2021 increased due to higher profits.
+The tax provision of the resort, aviation and wire manufacturing subsidiaries for six months of 2021 increased due to higher profits.

 9. Cash Flows

 Management has no knowledge of known trends, demands, commitments, events or uncertainties that will have a material impact on the Company's liquidity despite the presence of the COVID-19 pandemic.